MOohTus/ODAMNet/docs/source/pages/methods/methods_overview.rst

 .. tip::

-    You can mix input type.
+    You can mix input types.
 For instance, you can request CTD and give a custom GMT file of pathways of interest.
-    **Every combination is possible !**
+    **Every combination is possible!**

 References
 ==============